Bollampalli-Sindhu/B-Tree-Implementation/README.md

 # B+ Tree Implementation
 Implementation of B+ tree in python to handle following types of queries.
-a.
-INSERT X - insert X into the B+ tree
+- INSERT X - insert X into the B+ tree
-b.
-FIND X - print YES if X is already inserted, else NO
+- FIND X - print YES if X is already inserted, else NO
-c.
-COUNT X - print number of occurrences of X in B+tree
+- COUNT X - print number of occurrences of X in B+tree
-d.
-RANGE X Y - print number of elements in range x to y (both x and y included)
+- RANGE X Y - print number of elements in range x to y (both x and y included)

 ## Execution
 > python3 b+_tree.py <input_file>